Frequently Asked Questions

 Minor Workshops (STAT, MATH)

-- There will be STAT/MATH Minor Workshops held in weeks 3-5 of the winter term (click on link below for details)
+- There will be STAT/MATH Minor Workshops to declare a minor in these subjects (click on link below for details)

 -